-An orientation program is offered for incoming international students at the start of the semester in Ireland.
+UL offers an orientation for incoming international students at the start of the semester in Ireland.
 All new students attend the program.
-The objectives are to give a student's view of the university: its physical layout, courses, administrative procedures, counseling services, library, student services office, and sports and recreation facilities.
+The program gives a student's view of the university: its physical layout, courses, administrative procedures, counseling services, library, student services office, and sports and recreation facilities.
 You will register for your classes at this time, too.
 Regular sessions are also held with visiting students during the first weeks of each semester to assist the integration process and to resolve outstanding issues.